roboconf/roboconf.github.io/en/user-guide/iaas-openstack.md

 ---
-title: "Openstack Support"
+title: "OpenStack Support"
 layout: page
 id: "ug.snapshot.iaas-open-stack"
 menus: [ "users", "user-guide" ]
 ---

-Roboconf has a IaaS implementation for Openstack.
+Roboconf has a IaaS implementation for OpenStack.
 It only supports the creation of *compute* VMs.

 The implementation can associate a public address to the created VM.